Digital AMPS: History

 The evolution of mobile communication began in three different geographic regions: North America, Europe and Japan.
 The standards used in these regions were quite independent of each other.

 The earliest mobile or wireless technologies implemented were wholly analogue, and are collectively known as 1st Generation (1G) technologies.
 In Japan, the 1G standards were: Nippon Telegraph and Telephone (NTT) and the high capacity version of it (Hicap).
 The early systems used throughout Europe were not compatible to each other, meaning the later idea of a common 'European Union' viewpoint/technological standard was absent at this time.

 The various 1G standards in use in Europe included C-Netz (in Germany and Austria), Comviq (in Sweden), Nordic Mobile Telephones/450 (NMT450) and NMT900 (both in Nordic countries), NMT-F (French version of NMT900), TMA-450 (Spanish version of NMT450), Radiocom 2000 (RC2000) (in France), TACS (Total Access Communication System) (in the United Kingdom, Italy and Ireland), and TMA-900 (Spanish version of TACS).
 North American standards were Advanced Mobile Phone System (AMPS) and Narrow-band AMPS (N-AMPS).

-Out of the 1G standards, the most successful was the AMPS system.
 Despite the Nordic countries' cooperation, European engineering efforts were divided among the various standards, and the Japanese standards did not get much attention.
 Developed by Bell Labs in the 1970s and first used commercially in the United States in 1983, AMPS operates in the 800 MHz band in the United States and is the most widely distributed analog cellular standard.
 (The 1900 MHz PCS band, established in 1994, is for digital operation only.)
 The success of AMPS kick-started the mobile age in the North America.